 “1992 is not a year on which I shall look back with undiluted pleasure,” the Queen said.
 “In the words of one of my more sympathetic correspondents, it has turned out to be an ‘Annus Horribilis.’
 I suspect that I am not alone in thinking it so.”

-The year 1992 certainly was not a good one for Elizabeth and England’s Royal Family.
+There’s no doubt that the year 1992 was an unusually unpleasant one for Elizabeth and England’s Royal Family.

 In August, the Sun tabloid newspaper ran a story about the “Squidgygate” tapes — intimate conversations between Diana and former EastEnders actor James Gilbey (who called Diana by the affectionate nickname “Squidgy”).

-Also in August, The Daily Mirror tabloid published photos of Duchess Sarah, topless, apparently sucking the toes of American financial tycoon John Bryan.
+Also in August, The Daily Mirror tabloid published photos of Duchess Sarah, topless, having her toes sucked by American financial tycoon John Bryan.

 Then, on November 20, just four days before Queen Elizabeth’s speech, a fire broke out in Windsor Castle, the official Royal residence in London, destroying historic sections of the building.